Omar Alshogre: Life in Sweden

 Alshogre was a refugee in Sweden.
-In Sweden he was a fosterchild together with his younger brother Ali Alshogre of Eva Hamilton, former CEO for the Swedish public service television company Sveriges Television.
+In Sweden he and his younger brother, Ali, were fostered by Eva Hamilton, former CEO for the Swedish public service television company Sveriges Television.
 They were 20 and 10 years old respectively when they moved in to Eva Hamilton's house in Nacka, an affluent suburb south of Stockholm.

 He has learned English, Norwegian, and Swedish and graduated from high school.
 He shares his personal story to raise awareness of the abuses of the Assad regime.

 Together with other victims, witnesses, activists and lawyers he has contributed to a legal battle for justice in European courts.
 He has given testimony to German lawyers and prosecutors as well as to European war crimes investigators to build cases against the regime.
 The first European case against Syrian crimes against humanity started in April 2020.

 He has received death threats for his open discussion of the abuses he faced.
 In January 2018, one of his former torturers from Branch 215 called him and told him he was in Stockholm.
 The Nation has noted Alshogre "[a]s one of the few to survive the slaughterhouse of Sednaya, and someone who has personally tagged over 8,000 bodies, who appears in various media and can rattle off the names and locations of multiple military prisons, including the brigadier general in charge of each facility and the names of deceased inmates and their home towns, Omar is a formidable and feared witness".

 Alshogre was awarded a Compass Rose Scholarship by the King of Sweden in April 2020, for his compassion, courage and strong values.

 In June 2020, Alshogre appealed to his former torturer in Syria through a video posted on his YouTube channel and highlighted by Al Jazeera, expressing a hope that he would remain in good health but recognizing that the coronavirus leveled the difference between weak and strong, jailer and detainee.

 Life in the United States

-Alshogre has moved to Washington, D.C. since 2021 to study at Georgetown University.
+Alshogre moved to Washington, D.C., in 2021 to study at Georgetown University.
 A previous video on Twitter filming his reaction to being accepted to the university went viral in November 2020.

 He currently assists in legal prosecutions against those who have committed crimes in Syria, serving as a key witness in prosecution efforts.
 He also travels and gives speeches across the US and Europe, including at the UN Security Council, TEDxGeorgetown, Harvard Law School and at the Human Rights Foundation’s Oslo Freedom Forum in Norway.